uber/react-vis/docs/treemap.md

 - Should accept arguments (leaf)

-Pass in a function that will be used for get color.
+Pass in a function that will be used to get color.

 #### getLabel (optional)